 The waving scene was immediately followed by the shoe-shining scene, and I was surprised that none of the major movie websites decided to list its location.
 It was pretty easy to figure out that the stand was (and still is) located outside of Grand Central Terminal, and it always seemed like a worthwhile place to list so visiting Elf fans can “walk in Buddy’s shoes,” or rather, “get shined as if in Buddy’s shoes.”

 Exploring NYC – Collecting Flyers

-So, once I was convinced the address being circulated on the web was wrong, I then faced the daunting task of finding the correct location, in which I enlisted my research partner, Jeff Blakeslee, to lend a helpful hand.
+So, once I was convinced the address being circulated on the web was wrong, I then faced the daunting task of finding the correct location, in which I enlisted my research partner, Blakeslee, to lend a helpful hand.

 As Blakeslee did research on his end, I scanned Google Maps for any luggage/gift shops that might be a possible candidate.
-Knowing that the facade could be very different from what it looked like in the early 2000’s, the one thing I thought would still be the same was the green standpipe seen in front of one of the mirrored posts.
+Knowing that the facade could be very different from what it looked like in the early 2000’s, the one thing I thought might be the same was the green standpipe seen in front of one of the mirrored posts.

 Meanwhile, Blakeslee was able to find a still from a “full-frame” version of the film which showed more of the top and bottom, and revealed some lettering preceding the word, “LUGGAGE” which we concluded said, “CAMERAS.”
 We weren’t sure if this was going to necessarily help us find the location, but any additional details are always welcome.